Malignant Mesothelioma Treatment Therapies

 OVERVIEW OF TREATMENT THERAPIES

-Unfortunately, chemotherapies are still the only ‘authority’ acknowledged 1st line of treatment for malignant mesothelioma, however with the advent of immunotherapies, whilst, in the main not comprehensively trialed, there are now alternatives that are in some cases showing improvement in the length and quality of life.
+Chemotherapies are still the main ‘authority’ acknowledged 1st line of treatment for malignant mesothelioma, however with the advent of immunotherapies, whilst, in the main not comprehensively trialed, there are now alternatives that are in some cases showing improvement in the length and quality of life.
 However, they are not devoid of having, or showing no results, or even negative results – but they are at least another source of providing ‘hope’.
 The use of radiotherapy has not changed dramatically over the last years, but is now being further looked at in relation to use with other therapies and surgery options.

 Supportive Care Options